Up your Web3 game

 The enthusiastic businessman

-Calling on those who are exceptional marketers but not necessarily tech experts here.
+This type of shilling is practiced by exceptional marketers, but not necessarily tech experts.
 These shills will invest in a token and then advocate the shill out of it so that others invest.
 Once the cryptocurrency reaches a tasty price tag after people flood in, the shill will tap out and sell, taking a massive profit with them.
-It’s also called a pump-and-dump strategy and leaves new investors in the lurch when the project price suddenly falls after big-bad-businessmen sell-out.
+It’s also called a pump-and-dump strategy and leaves new investors in the lurch when the project price suddenly falls after big, bad businessmen sell out.

-The red flag: The businessman is promoting the token – hyping up the profit you could gain rather than talking about the use-case or fundamental function of the cryptocurrency.
+The red flag: The businessman is hyping up the profit you could gain rather than talking about the use-case or fundamental function of the cryptocurrency.
 Often these shills are entrepreneurs or professional investors in other markets and make their money by trading.

 The zealous founder or team member